 The 7 Types of Rest: How to Beat Burnout by Resting Properly

-The 7 types of rest
+Quick List: The 7 Types of Rest

 “Sleep and rest are not the same thing, although many of us incorrectly confuse the two” Dr Saundra Dalton-Smith